-In response to motions to dismiss filed by all defendants in December 2018, Plaintiffs filed a motion for leave to amend the operative complaint in February 2019, requesting that the Court allow them to supplement their allegations, which the Court granted.
+In response to motions to dismiss filed by all defendants in December 2018, plaintiffs filed a motion for leave to amend the operative complaint in February 2019, requesting that the Court allow them to supplement their allegations, which the Court granted.
 The amended complaint alleges the same purported breaches of fiduciary duty as the operative complaint, raises no new claims, and seeks identical relief, but includes additional allegations, including alleged reasons for plaintiffs' failure to make a demand on the Board, which was the basis of defendants' motion to dismiss.
 On March 19, 2019, all defendants filed motions to dismiss the amended complaints, again on demand grounds.
 On September 30, 2019, the Court denied defendants' motions to dismiss, permitting the case to move forward into discovery.
-In its ruling, the Court determined that the amended complaint sufficiently pled that plaintiffs were not required to make demand on the Board in order to file a derivative suit, but did not make findings of fact with respect to the underlying merits of plaintiffs' allegations concerning the Transaction.
+In its ruling, the Court determined that the amended complaint sufficiently pled that plaintiffs allegations concerning the Transaction.
 On February 11, 2021, following the close of discovery, the Company and the independent directors of the Board filed motions for summary judgment seeking dismissal of the case based on the discovery record, which plaintiffs opposed.
 Argument was held on defendants' summary judgment motions on June 22, 2021.
-On September 20, 2021, the Court partially granted the summary judgment motions, dismissing former director Stephen Curwood and director Linda Bell and permitting the trial to move forward against the remaining defendants.
+On September 20, 2021, the Court partially granted the summary judgment motions, dismissing directors Stephen Curwood and Linda Bell and permitting the trial to move forward against the remaining defendants.
 A trial was held before Vice Chancellor Lori Will on October 11, 2021, which concluded on October 15, 2021.
 Following the close of the hearing, the parties submitted post-trial briefing and presented oral argument on March 2, 2022.
 On April 14, 2022, the Court requested limited additional briefing, which the parties submitted on May 13, 2022.

 On August 19, 2022, the Court issued a post-trial memorandum opinion in favor of BGC, its directors, and controlling shareholders, ruling that the Transaction was entirely fair to BGC's shareholders with respect to both process and price.
-The Court found that "Berkeley Point was, by all accounts, a unique asset particularly appealing to BGC" and that the price negotiated by BGC's Special Committee and agreed to by Cantor was at the "lower end" of a range of reasonable prices.
+The Court found that "Berkeley Point was, by all accounts, a unique asset particularly appealing to BGC" and that the price negotiated by the Special Committee of BGC's board of directors and agreed to by Cantor was at the "lower end" of a range of reasonable prices.
 The Court further found the Special Committee was "independent, fully empowered, and well-functioning."
-Final judgment in the case was entered for the defendants and against the plaintiffs on September 27, 2022.
-The same day, the plaintiffs filed a notice of appeal, seeking reversal of the memorandum opinion and final judgment.
-The briefing of the appeal before the Delaware Supreme Court is now complete, scheduled to go forward on May 24, 2023.
+Final judgment in the case was entered for defendants and against the plaintiffs on September 27, 2022.
+Plaintiffs have notified the Court of their intent to appeal the memorandum opinion and final judgment.

-BGC believes that the appeal is without merit, and will continue to defend the case vigorously.
+BGC believes that any appeal of the Court's final judgement would be without merit, and will continue to defend the case vigorously.
 However, as in any litigated matter, the outcome cannot be determined with certainty.